xavierlopeze/connect4/README.md

 ![alt text](Screenshots/screenshot04.png "Description goes here")

-When the game is finisehd you can play again, or quit (input 's' to play again or'n' to quit).
+When the game is finisehd you can play again, or quit (input 's' to play again or 'n' to quit).

 ![alt text](Screenshots/screenshot05.png "Description goes here")